grpc/proposal/A94-subchannel-otel-metrics.md

 grpc.disconnect_error   | Optional    | Reason for disconnection.
 grpc.security_level     | Optional    | Denotes the security level of the connection.
 Allowed values - "none", "integrity_only" and "privacy_and_integrity".

-The resolver attributes for the `grpc.lb.backend_service` and `grpc.lb.locality` labels (defined in [A89] and [A78] respectively) will be passed into the subchannel.
+The subchannel needs to be passed attributes with the values for the `grpc.lb.backend_service` and `grpc.lb.locality` labels (defined in [A89] and [A78] respectively).
 This implies that the subchannel will be recreated when these attributes change.
+Since currently, only xDS is using these labels, the attributes will be set for each endpoint by cds (post-[A74]) or xds_cluster_resolver (pre-[A74]) LB policies.

 List of allowed values for `grpc.disconnect_error` -